ZAP Cloud Security

 ZAP is dedicated to safeguarding your data

-Following are the policies and benefits accrued at each layer in order ensure the ZAP Cloud platform provides enterprise-level security.
+Here we set out the policies and benefits accrued at each layer in order to ensure the ZAP Cloud platform provides enterprise-level security.

 - All customer data is hosted in SOC 2 and ISO/IEC 27001:2013 compliant data centres.
 ZAP leverages the Microsoft Azure platform.

-- All customer data is stored in the customer’s region of original except where contractually agreed otherwise.
+- All customer data is stored in the customer’s region of origin except where contractually agreed otherwise.
 Please refer to ZAP Cloud—Service level Commitments.